W2GenAI-Lab/LucidFlux/README.md

 Finially ```bash inference.sh```.
 You can also obtain the results of LucidFlux on RealSR and RealLQ250 from Hugging Face: [**LucidFlux**](https://huggingface.co/W2GenAI/LucidFlux).

+## 🪪 License

+The provided code and pre-trained weights are licensed under the [FLUX.1 [dev]](LICENSE).

 ## 🙏 Acknowledgments

+- This code is based on [FLUX](https://github.com/black-forest-labs/flux).
+Some code are brought from [DreamClear](https://github.com/shallowdream204/DreamClear).
+We thank the authors for their awesome work.

 - 🏛️ Thanks to our affiliated institutions for their support.
 - 🤝 Special thanks to the open-source community for inspiration.